To Schedule An Appointment or to discuss your requirements

 Dr Mann's regular media appearances

-Dr Sandi is columnist for Counselling At Work (a national BACP publication) and also for Mums and Dads Magazine in Cheshire.
-She writes regularly for the Huffington Post on a range of psychological issues.
+Dr Sandi is columnist for Counselling At Work (a national BACP publication) and various other outlets.

 This website is positively oozing with useful information on all aspects of mental health.
 Check out the Information Pages for guides to Phobias, Panic Attacks, Anxiety and Depression.